aregsar/AspNetWebhooks/README.md

-# WebhookService - A projects that demonstrates a webhook server and a webhook client

-# using the  ASP.NET webhooks framework
+#WebhookService - demo project that demonstrates setting up a custom webhook server and client using the ASP.NET webhooks framework

 For more details on asp.net webhooks See: